5+ FREE Ways to Promote Your Business Online

 #4 Social Media Presence.

 There are so many social media platforms, and everyone has an opinion about which is the BEST!
 It can be very overwhelming.
 Don’t let it be.
 Think of Social media platforms as a place to get your message out.
 These are places where your customers are already spending time.
 Meet them there!
 But, do it in a way that is comfortable and authentic for you.
+Figure out who you are trying to talk to, and then work on giving them information that they really want or need.

 Here is a little cheat sheet.